sarah-moore/lousy-graphs/README.md

     b. _Academic Translation_ (15%): As a final addition, you will also be required to translate a piece of already published political science work into a public-facing piece.
 This will be specifically interesting if you are able to nest it in historical news headlines—as if it were written when the headlines were relevant.

 **As a note, the work may seem like a lot to begin with.
-However, you are welcome and encouraged to use drafts of your visualization dumps in your short form blogs!**
+However, you are welcome and encouraged to use drafts of your visualization blogs in your short form blogs!**

 **Participation (20%)**
 Attendance in class is mandatory.
 The participation grade will be dependent on participation in class AND peer-review of other students’ materials.
-Over the quarter, you will have a class peer that will be your peer-reviewer for all submitted assignments, except for the weekly visualization dumps.
+Over the quarter, you will have a class peer that will be your peer-reviewer for all submitted assignments, except for the visualization blogs.
 The participation grade will reflect your satisfactory completion of peer-review tasks.

 [Course and university policy related to academic integrity, COVID-19 expectations, and accommodations for individuals with disabilities](/course_policies.md)